mathias262/el-formo/README.md

 ## TODO

--   Remove React
 -   Add typedoc to auto generate documentation
--   Replace JSX with tagged templates
--   Implement two different base interfaces (interactive and non-interactive)
+-   Implement two different base interfaces (interactive and non-interactive elements?)
+-   Rewrite svg element so that it behaves better, as a component with lifecycle methods.